India Orders School Water Bells To Beat Heat

 “Schools shall implement a 'Water Bell' system, whereby a bell is rung at regular intervals (every 45-60 minutes) reminding students to drink water to prevent dehydration,” the circular notes.

-"Each student may be paired up with another student during school hours to monitor and take care of the each other's physical well-being," it added.heatwave Summer heat heat stroke
+“Each student may be paired up with another student during school hours to monitor and take care of the each other's physical well-being,” it added.

 Legal Disclaimer: